How You Can Get A Job As A Pastry Chef

 Whether you’ve just graduated from pastry school or have spent years baking sweets at home, you may be considering becoming a pastry chef.
-You may dream of spending your days creating creamy custards for a restaurant crowd or whipping up flaky pastries for a bakery, but first you need to land a position in the pastry field!
+You may dream of spending your days creating creamy custards or whipping up flaky pastries for a restaurant crowd, but first you need to land a position in the pastry field.

 Start with Kitchen Chemistry Competence

 Baking and pastry often require more precision than cooking.
 Unlike culinary arts where the cook or chef can often taste as they go and alter dishes on the fly, pastry often involves following strict ingredient ratios.
-You often won’t know if there’s something wrong with a cake or loaf of bread until it comes out of the oven, and by then it could be too late!
+You may not know if there’s something wrong with a cake or loaf of bread until it comes out of the oven, and by then it could be too late.

-While baking involves artistic skills, it’s rooted in science.
+Although baking involves artistic skills, it’s rooted in science.
 Ingredients come together to create a chemical reaction that transforms a dough into a loaf of bread or a batter into a cake.
 So pastry chefs usually need to prove some technical proficiency in order to land the job.
-While being able to bake a loaf of challah bread is valuable, knowing why the dough rises and how brushing the loaf with butter and an egg wash can yield better results–making the knowledge of chemistry an integral part of a great finished product.
+Although the ability to bake a loaf of challah bread is valuable, you can yield better results by knowing why the dough rises and how brushing the loaf with butter and an egg wash is effective –making the knowledge of chemistry an integral part of a great finished product.

 Add a Sprinkle of Industry Experience